asrai-io/gists/git-credentials.md

 ## dealing with multiple accounts (more to follow...)

+- logout from the browser session
+- delete the current account using trhe command line
+- push
-delete the current account, the push, select browser login
+- select browser login

 ```console
 > git credential-manager delete https://github.com